French cruiser Émile Bertin: Design and description

 Émile Bertin had an overall length of 177 m, a beam of 15.84 m, and a draft of 5.33 m.
 She displaced 5886 LT at standard load and 8480 t at deep load.
 Her hull was divided by 13 bulkheads into 14 watertight compartments.
 Her crew consisted of 543 men in peacetime and 675 in wartime; she carried an additional 24 men when serving as a flagship.

 Service history

 World War II

 Before World War II, Émile Bertin served as flagship for a flotilla of 12 large destroyers of the Le Fantasque and Vauquelin classes in the Atlantic.
 At the start of 1939, she was transferred to Toulon.

-In secrecy, she arrived in Lebanon on 23 September 1939, loaded with 57 tons of gold - the Polish state gold reserves - and returned to Toulon.
-At the start of 1940, after a refit at Toulon, she carried out surveillance around the Canary Islands to ensure that there were no German forces there.
+In secrecy, she arrived in Lebanon on 23 September 1939, loaded with 57 tons of gold - the Polish state gold reserves - and returned to Toulon on 27 September.
+In January 1940, after a refit at Toulon, she carried out surveillance around the Canary Islands to ensure that there were no German forces there.